Japanese Grand Prix

 Where is the best place to watch the Japanese Grand Prix?

-You’ll never run out of great seats to watch the Japanese Grand Prix in this circuit.
-This has lots of corners and you’ll be able to witness how the F1 cars and drivers push to their limits in every obstacles and challenges.
+You’ll never run out of great seats to watch the Japanese Grand Prix at the Suzuka circuit.
+There are lots of corners and you’ll be able to witness how the F1 cars and drivers push to their limits in every obstacle and challenge.

 Main Grandstand: V1+V2